 For ECF Online Rated competitions players must adhere to the ECF Fair Play Policy.

-The Wanstead Warriors’ squad of eight joined the second season of this four-board team league in the fourth round of competition.
-Matches are played on alternate Thursday evenings at 6 pm by way of individual challenges on the lichess.org platform for each board.
-Each player plays two lichess-rated standard games against the same opponent, the second with colours reversed.
-For each game a player has 10 minutes + 5 seconds increment for each move made (G10+5).
+The Wanstead Warriors’ squad of eight joined the second season of this four-board team league in the fourth round of competition in Division 4.
+For season 3 two teams started the season in Divisions 4 and 5 respectively with a third team joining in the second round, also playing in Division 5.
+By the end of season 3, the squad had grown to 18.
+Matches were played on alternate Thursday evenings at 6 pm by way of individual challenges on the lichess.org platform for each board.
+The opposition was not revealed until 5pm on match date, with the Swiss pairings for the lowest Division (4 in season 2 and 5 in season 3) announced on the preceding Monday.
+Higher Divisions were split into 4 groups of 8 with the winners of each group playing-off for the title.
+Each player played two lichess-rated standard games against the same opponent, the second with colours reversed.
+For each game a player had 10 minutes + 5 seconds increment for each move made (G10+5).
 Captained by Calendau, aka Ben Harte.
-Match dates: 6pm on Thursdays 1st, 15th and 29th October and 12th November.

 Links to the detailed match cards for each round.